The Fall of Arthur

-The Fall of Arthur is an unfinished poem by J. R. R. Tolkien that is concerned with the legend of King Arthur.
-A posthumous first edition of the poem was published by HarperCollins in May 2013.
+The Fall of Arthur is an unfinished poem by J. R. R. Tolkien on the legend of King Arthur.
+A posthumous first edition of the poem was published by HarperCollins in 2013.

-The poem is alliterative, extending to nearly 1,000 verses imitating the Old English Beowulf metre in Modern English, and inspired by high medieval Arthurian fiction.
-The historical setting of the poem is early medieval, both in form (using Germanic verse) and in content, showing Arthur as a Migration period British military leader fighting the Saxon invasion.
-At the same time, it avoids the high medieval aspects of the Arthurian cycle, such as the Grail and the courtly setting.
-The poem begins with a British "counter-invasion" to the Saxon lands (Arthur eastward in arms purposed).
+Poem

 Composition history

 Tolkien wrote the poem during the earlier part of the 1930s, when he was Rawlinson and Bosworth Professor of Anglo-Saxon at Pembroke College, Oxford.
 He abandoned it at some point after 1934, most likely in 1937 when he was occupied with preparing The Hobbit for publication.
 Its composition thus dates to shortly after his The Lay of Aotrou and Itroun (1930), a poem of 508 lines modelled on the Breton lay genre.

-The poem had been abandoned for nearly 20 years in 1955, and the publication was complete of The Lord of the Rings when Tolkien expressed his wish to return to his "long poem" and complete it.
+The poem had been abandoned for nearly 20 years in 1955, and The Lord of the Rings had been published, when Tolkien expressed his wish to return to and complete his "long poem".
 But it remained unfinished, nonetheless.

+Approach

+The Fall of Arthur is written in alliterative verse, its five cantos extending to nearly 1,000 lines which imitate Old English poetry's metre, as used in poems such as Beowulf; it is in Modern English inspired by high medieval Arthurian fiction.
+The historical setting of the poem is early medieval, both in form (using Germanic verse) and in content, showing Arthur as a Migration period British military leader fighting the Saxon invasion.
+At the same time, it avoids the high medieval aspects of the Arthurian cycle, such as the Grail and the courtly setting.
+The poem begins with a British "counter-invasion" to the Saxon lands (Arthur eastward in arms purposed).
+The Tolkien scholar Verlyn Flieger notes that while some find it ironic that Tolkien should have written about a "Celtic" (British) hero in the style of Old English, in alliterative verse, and in the language of the enemy of the enemy, some 700 years had provided ample time for Arthur "to be assimilated into the English cultural imagination".